konflux-ci/konflux-build-cli/docs/integration-tests.md

 - local [Zot](https://zotregistry.dev) registry running in a container
 - [quay.io](https://quay.io/)

-Whatever registry is used for tests, the actial implementation is incapsulated by `ImageRegistry` interface.
+Whatever registry is used for tests, the actual implementation is encapsulated by `ImageRegistry` interface.
 To change the registry, use `LocalRegistry` [test option](#integration-tests-settings).

 ### Using local Zot registry for integration tests